-We began our performance tests by using Speedtest.net, TestMy.net and other benchmarking websites to find the best download speeds of our local UK servers.
+We began our performance tests by using Speedtest.net, TestMy.net and other benchmarking websites to measure download speeds from a US location with a 1Gbps connection.

 Unlike some of the competition, IPVanish doesn't boast about its website unblocking abilities.
 Browse the website and you'll eventually find its Services page, but that's limited to relatively unprotected sites such as Sling TV, Spotify and YouTube.

 Does this mean IPVanish doesn't have much to boast about?
-Our iPlayer tests seemed to confirm that, as none of the UK servers got us access, a repeat of what we found during our last review.
+Our BBC iPlayer tests seemed to confirm that, as none of the five UK servers got us access, a repeat of the results from our last review.

-The surprise was that although IPVanish doesn't seem keen to talk about it, all test servers gave us access to US Netflix, a far better performance than you'll see with many competitors and an earned place on our best Netflix VPN list.
+The story picked up when we moved to Disney+, though, when IPVanish got us in with all three of our test locations.
+And it got even better when three out of three test servers gave us access to US Netflix.
+That's a far better performance than you'll see with many competitors, and one which earned the company a place on our best Netflix VPN list.

 IPVanish directly supports a wide range of platforms, with clients available for Windows, Mac, Android, iOS and Fire TV.
 There are no browser extensions, but the support pages have setup guides for Chrome and Firefox, as well as tutorials covering routers, Chromebooks, Linux and more.

 The app download links are easy to find on the website, and, conveniently, you don't have to log in to your IPVanish account to access them.